jaycordaro/WES207/README.md

 # 802.15.4 Walkie Talkie
 Repo for our WES207 project, a Walkie Talkie using 802.15.4 with Opus Codec.
-The project is componsed of microcontrollers, RF boards, audio DACs and audio DACs.
+The project is componsed of microcontrollers, RF boards, audio DACs and audio ADCs.

 <img src="./images/block_diagram.png">
 The walkie-talkie will be composed of 3 main subsystems: